tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 ## Download the Dispatcher Tools (as part of the AEM SDK)

-The AEM as a Cloud Service SDK, or AEM SDK, contains the Dispatcher Tools used to run Apache HTTP Web server with the Dispatcher module locally for development, as well as the compatible Quickstart Jar.
+The AEM as a Cloud Service SDK, or AEM SDK, contains the Dispatcher Tools used to run Apache HTTP Web server with the Dispatcher module locally for development, as well as the compatible QuickStart Jar.

 If the AEM as a Cloud Service SDK has already been downloaded to [setup the local AEM runtime](./aem-runtime.md), it does not need to be re-downloaded.